Bunnings Warehouse

 Close up of a snow pea and leaves on a bush.

-Snow peas are a must-grow cool-season vegie.
-They’re fast-growing and prolific producers, so give them the right conditions and you will be rewarded with an abundant crop.
-Grow them in pots or garden beds; if you don’t have the space for traditional climbing forms, look for dwarf varieties.
+Snow peas are a must-grow vegie.
+They’re fast-growing and prolific producers, so give these pea plants the right conditions and you will be rewarded with an abundant cool season crop.
+Grow them in garden beds, raised beds or in pots using good-quality potting mix; if you don’t have the space for traditional climbing forms, look for dwarf varieties.

 What you need to know about snow peas